Treatment Center Setting

 WHAT ALUMNI SAY

-The 15 alumni polled by Rehabs.com at the time of this writing provided very polorized opinions of the facility.
-While some alumni cited staff and living facilities as strengths, others felt the facility was deceptive in their marketing practices.
+Most alumni cited staff and living facilities as strengths.
 Mark, a recovering heroin abuser, wrote: “Sovereign Health absolutely exceeded my expectations.
 The therapists were fantastic, and I have never walked out of a group session and said to myself I got nothing out of it.”
 Supporting this positive opinion, alum Thadius wrote: “I found the Sovereign staff to be very friendly and the program is very well run.”

 WHAT FRIENDS & FAMILY SAY

-Similar to alumni opinions, the nine loved ones polled by Rehabs.com at the time of this writing also provided mixed feedback.
+Unlike alumni opinions, 13 loved ones polled by Rehabs.com at the time of this writing also provided mostly negative feedback.
+Of the 13 loved ones, two gave Sovereign Health in San Clemente positive reviews, three gave it mixed reviews, and eight gave it negative reviews.
 Out of five stars, Marissa gave a perfect five-star rating for the level of family participation and wrote: “The facility has dedicated teams of professionals who do amazing work with patients and their family members.”
 Another loved one added: “It was a clean facility with staff that seem to care.”

-However, multiple family members reported a lack of communication with their loved ones during treatment.
+Multiple family members reported a lack of communication with their loved ones during treatment.
 When trying to communicate with their son, parent K described the staff as “dismissive and rude.”
-Parent Nikal reported the same issues. ”The San Clemente location isn't great...there isn't much supervision.
+Parent Nikal reported the same issues: “The San Clemente location isn't great...there isn't much supervision.
 They were also not good at communicating with me,” she wrote.

 WHAT STAFF SAY